Slow Release Fertilizers | NPK Fertilizers Series Part 1

 Let’s sort through the different choices to help you use slow-release fertilizer like a boss and just get back to the basics in your garden (or “gaarrden” if you could imagine a Boston accent).

-We are going to discuss about NPK Fertilizers and dig deeper into the slow release fertilizers or insoluble fertilizers.
+We are going to discuss NPK Fertilizers and dig deeper into the slow-release fertilizers or insoluble fertilizers.

 Part 2 of this series can be here.Did you think NPK was some hot tech stock?
 Do I really need this stuff to get big tomatoes or survive on a homestead?Click To Tweet

 Slow Release Fertilizer – What’s the deal yo!!

 Slow-release fertilizer is simply another way of describing food for plants that take a much longer time to break down in the soil.

 This is in essence what you want for the long term goal of building healthy soil for your garden, or allotment (for all those on the other side of the pond).

 This fertilizer or food is not readily available for your plant but is slowly released in the soil over an extended period of time.
 The best sources of slow-release fertilizers tend to be organic fertilizers such as compost that is rich & dense in hummus.

 How does one go about knowing where to get them?
 Let’s first explore what NPK fertilizers mean.

 NPK Fertilizers is the term that is used to describe the different components in fertilizers.
 You will see the numbers displayed is a set of 3s such 11-10-5.
 The first number is N, the second number is P, and the third number represents K.